-I came to University of Tennessee as a Postdoctoral Research Associate in the Department of Plant and Soil Sciences.
+I came to the University of Tennessee as a Postdoctoral Research Associate in the Department of Plant and Soil Sciences.
 In that capacity, I worked on non-zygotic embryogenesis of orchardgrass, a forage grass.
-At the time, most grass species could not be regenerated in tissue culture, but along with colleagues, we perfected the embryogenic system from leaves.
-I joined the Department of Ornamental Horticulture in 1987 and worked on dogwoods, redbuds,chrysanthemums, and other plant species as well as dogwood pathogens.
-I worked on these projects util I joined The Department of Entomology and Plant Pathology in 2001.
-Currently, I am an Institute Professor working on genomics, population genetics, propagation of endangered plants, diseases of ornamentals and molecular marker systems for various plants and pathogens.
+At the time, most grass species could not be regenerated in tissue culture, but along with colleagues, we perfected the non-zygotic embryogenic system from leaves.
+I joined the Department of Ornamental Horticulture in 1987 and worked on dogwoods, redbuds, chrysanthemums, and other plant species as well as dogwood pathogens.
+I worked on these projects until I joined The Department of Entomology and Plant Pathology in 2001.
+Currently, I am a UTIA Institute Professor and a UTK Chancellor’s Professor working on genomics, population genetics, propagation of endangered plants, diseases of ornamentals, and molecular marker systems for various plants and pathogens.
 I am also the Associate Director of the Weed Diagnostic Center and the Editor-in-Chief of Critical Reviews in Plant Sciences.

 Our research focuses on several projects including the following: Haplotyping Cornus species and Redbud (Cercis canadensis); Genetics of powdery mildew resistance/susceptibility in Cornus species; Genetics of color expression in Cornus florida and C. kousa; Development of propagation systems for endangered plants (Whorled sunflower and Ruth’s Golden Aster); Breeding and pollinator biology of various ornamental plants; Development of molecular markers to assess genetic diversity and populations of various plants and pathogens; and diseases of ornamental plants.